remirror/remirror/docs/contributing.md

 # Contributing

-Fork [this repository][repo], clone your fork and add this repository as the upstream remote.
+Fork [this repository][repo], clone your fork and add this repository as the upstream remote (see below).

 You will need to have [`corepack`](https://github.com/nodejs/corepack) enabled so that you can use [`pnpm`](https://pnpm.js.org).